farlee2121/DevEssentialsBlog/_drafts/Language Limited Though/2020-05-04-Service-Orientation.md

  - Process-unaware / Self-contained operations
    - Every operation is a complete transaction
    - For example, a service could certainly save some data that was previously unknown and allow it to be retrieved by some reference.
 Each call musts be a complete transaction though.
 Save should not be split over two operations that expect to be called in sequence.
+   - The Values of Values by Rich Hickey is a great talk for understanding this property.

 A helpful trick, imagine you were to offer every component of your software as a REST API.
 The api would obviously be a set of operations that accepts and returns determined data structures.
 Each operation would need to be clear and complete.
 For scale and reliability, it wouldn't be able to rely on keeping state server-side.